 A small LHD on historic Fruit Street was adopted in 2007; however, a larger proposed LHD that encompassed much of historic High Street was not passed, though the idea was fully vetted through the public process with much debate.
 In late 2012, the Newburyport City Council amended the Zoning Ordinance, giving the Zoning Board of Appeals the power to grant a Special Permit to allow setback relief for buildings in the downtown business area, which will allow new buildings to be constructed so as to match the existing historic fabric in terms of siting and massing.
-Additionally, in 2013, the City Council adopted new zoning provisions in both the downtown and in the immediately-surrounding residential neighborhoods that incorporate elements of design review and thorough examination of proposed demolition of historic structures.
+Additionally, in 2013, the City Council adopted new zoning provisions in both the downtown and in the immediately-surrounding residential neighborhoods (commonly referred to as the National Register Historic District) that incorporate elements of design review and thorough examination of proposed demolition of historic structures.
 The preservation of historic character also plays a prominent role as the City, through its Office of Planning & Community Development, completes a comprehensive rewrite of its zoning ordinance.